noeppi-noeppi/BSX/README.md

   * `HALT_AND_CATCH_FIRE` is not a keyword but rather a global method.
 That means it must be written with a semicolon.
   * `#!` starts a comment, but only at the beginning of the first line.
 This is to allow shebangs in bs files.
   * It is impossible to jump into an `unless` block, even into the first statement.
 Instead, there is a no-op command named `pass` that can be labeled and put in front of the `unless` block.
+  * The `c` regex-modifier (which is `confirm` in vim) marks a macro as single-pass, which means it is only expanded once in a line.
+All other macros will expand as long as they match.

 ### How it works